 - Indication of URSP Provisioning Support in EPS.

-- Indication of UE capability of reporting URSP rule enforcement to network (see clause 6.6.2.4).
+- Indication of UE capability of reporting URSP rule enforcement to network (see clause 6.6.2.4) and of UE capability to support multiplexed media extensions (see clause 6.1.3.22).

 The SMF may provide information related to the PDU Session as defined in clause 5.2.5.4 of TS 23.502 [3], for example: